34-4/Stalkers-List/README.md

 1–5	Low	Minor stalking activity.
 Mostly harmless.
 6–10	Medium	Avoid sharing sensitive information.
 May screenshot content.
-11–15	High ⚠️	Be cautious — may track and store multiple forms of data (text, images, audio).
+11–15	High ⚠️	Be cautious, may track and store multiple forms of data (text, images, audio).
 16–20	Extreme Threat Known for consistent and invasive stalking.
 Use extreme caution.